-To Newton, space exists independent of matter or any reference, but to Leibniz space exists dependent on matter.
-Leibniz held that space is simply a relational property between matter or any two conceivable mathematical points.
+To Newton, space exists independent of matter or any possible reference, but to Leibniz, space exists dependent on matter.
+Leibniz held that space is simply a relational property between matter or any two or more conceivable mathematical points.

-Thus, we cannot think of space without relationism and that is dependent on matter.
-But Newton thought to the contrary, that space is absolute, and he presented the bucket experiment to prove his point.
+Thus, according to Leibniz, we cannot think of space without relationism and that is dependent on matter.
+But Newton thought to the contrary, that space is absolute and he presented the bucket experiment to prove his point.

 Truly, on the account of Newton’s explanation and also by unbiased observation, we cannot account on the grounds of relationism why the water surface takes a concave shape during the bucket experiment.